pan1kt/GamingTweaks/README.md

 ## Windows Timers

 Windows timers are a complex topic.
 There are different types and results may vary. <br/>
-To undo a command in BCDEdit, do bcdedit /deletevalue X (where X is useplatformclock, x2apicpolicy, etc.)
+To undo a command in bcdedit, do bcdedit /deletevalue X (where X is useplatformclock, x2apicpolicy, etc.)

 bcdedit /set disabledynamictick yes (Windows 8+) <br/>
 This command forces the kernel timer to constantly poll for interrupts instead of wait for them; dynamic tick was implemented as a power saving feature for laptops but hurts desktop performance